 Part of the Office of Tourism marketing strategy includes launching our first national TV advertising campaign, combined with print media, new web content, social media, and video.

 Many of you are aware that “Mini Abe” is our state tourism icon because you’ve seen the Enjoy Illinois TV commercials and our clever videos showcasing his travel experiences as he visits attractions throughout the state.
 Both the commercials and new videos have boosted awareness for the state and our area.

 The state provides local tourism professionals with research, facts and demographics that we use to stay on top of travel trends and create marketing plans that enable us to continue to generate economic wealth from travel spending.
 These tools helped us generate record-breaking revenue for the state and increase travel spending in all 102 counties in 2012.

-DEKALB COUNTY VISITOR DEMOGRAPHICS AND MARKETING
+DEKALB COUNTY VISITOR

 Our analytic show that the top four searches for our website are: dining; calendar of events; attractions and museums; and wineries.
 That is in line with the research provided by the state.

 From July 1 to March 17, we attracted 19,498 visitors to our website, an average of 2,400 a month.
 Of those, 82 percent were new visitors.